PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   tensor-shape, and Transpose-permutation guards are unchanged.
 The later standalone stale-Transpose cleanup remains a separate compatibility call because intervening raw mutations form an ownership boundary.
-- The wrong-way NCHW-to-NHWC Transpose-before-Conv sanitizer owns one `ModelIRGraphIndex` for its complete invocation.
-It enumerates indexed Transpose roots, validates every indexed consumer before changing a shared adapter, rewrites all accepted Conv inputs through the indexed global-input replacement helper, and removes the adapter differentially.
-The index is deliberately not shared across either neighboring raw sanitizer.
+- The wrong-way NCHW-to-NHWC Transpose-before-Conv sanitizer has one Torch/ TensorFlow-free semantic owner in `passes/conv_input_layout.py`.
+It owns one `ModelIRGraphIndex` for an invocation with Transpose candidates, enumerates indexed roots, validates every indexed consumer before changing a shared adapter, rewrites all accepted Conv inputs through the indexed global-input replacement helper, and removes the adapter differentially.
+A graph without any Transpose skips index construction while preserving the former tensor- pruning side effect.
+The lowerer compatibility wrapper and the independent safety-valve phase inside the Swish-QDQ optimizer both delegate to this same owner; the latter preserves its historical execution point and removal statistics.
 Exact permutation, rank-four metadata, all-consumers-are-Conv, filter-channel, graph-output, and nonempty-consumer guards are unchanged.
 - Recurrent orphan-step alias repair has one Torch-free semantic owner in `passes/recurrent_alias.py`.
 Candidate discovery occurs before index construction, so graphs without the exact step-name grammar allocate no